 My Jenny Bartoy Handmade business is closed.
-In 2016, I made the move to freelance editing and writing full-time, and I found I no longer had the time to sew for clients.
+In 2016, I made the move to freelance editing and writing full time, and I found I no longer had the time to sew for clients.
 I had so much fun making and selling handmade items for five years and I'm grateful to all the friends and customers who supported my business.

 * * *

-All my pieces for sale are handmade by me, with much care and thought.
-I work in a cat-friendly, smoke-free home studio where kids roam free.
 Nature, patchwork and clean design inspire me.
 I love to work with linen, burlap, wool felt, and modern designer fabrics.
 My artistic approach reflects my ideal of a sustainable lifestyle: I use natural materials and re-purpose whenever possible.
 For example, most of my fiber art begins on a background of upcycled burlap sack.

 I enjoy designing original projects and writing tutorials.
-My projects are featured in the books Never Been Stitched (February 2014) and Fat Quarters: Small Fabrics, More Than 50 Big Ideas (March 2015), both edited by Amanda Carestio and published by Lark Crafts, as well as on the amazing blog Whip Up.
+My projects are featured in the books Never Been Stitched (February 2014) and Fat Quarters: Small Fabrics, More Than 50 Big Ideas (March 2015), both edited by Amanda Carestio and published by Lark Crafts, as well as on the amazing (and sadly defunct) blog Whip Up.